 09 Dec It’s Time To COPE Your Tax Records

 - COLLECT.
 Be familiar with the events in your life that elevate your tax obligations.
-Know who your payors (and payees) are and assess sooner than later their reputation of providing timely information.
-Typically, individuals receive their annual information returns via their employer’s intranet or mail.
-However, we recommend that you establish in-house tracking and record retention processes for your income and expense transactions.
+Know who your payors (and payees) are and assess their reputation for providing timely information.
+Generally, individuals receive annual information returns via their employer’s intranet or mail.
+However, Pierce, CPA & Advisors recommends you implement in-house tracking and record retention processes for your income and expense transactions.

 - ORGANIZE.
 One of your objectives with bookkeeping is clarity as you work with your tax information.
-The naming or filing system you use should allow you to easily retrieve information requested by your regulatory agencies.
-Being organized is helpful to reducing stress during the income tax return filing season.
+The naming or filing system you use should allow you to compile information requested by your regulatory agencies.
+Being organized helps reduce stress during the filing season.

 - PRESERVE.
 Be aware of the statute of limitations set by your regulatory agencies for tax and tax-related documents.
-Due to technological advances, documents can be put into electronic formats.
-Also, a paper trail has it place in your tax plan and can serve as reliable source documents.
-If you choose this method of document preservation, make sure the information is protected – fireproof, waterproof, ink proof and theft proof.
-Secure your information whether it is in an electronic or a paper format.
+Digital and other electronic formats store documents.
+Also, a paper trail is a vehicle to preserve source documents.
+Protect the information from destruction – fireproof, waterproof, ink proof, cyber-security proof and theft proof.

 - EVALUATE.
-A common theme amongst the COPE action-items is that the information must be complete, accurate, reliable and available.
-You may often review the additions and deductions on each of your income and expense statements.
-Very good!
+A common theme amongst the COPE action items is that the information must be complete, accurate, reliable and accessible.
+Regularly monitor the changes in your tax information and financial reports.
 Add to your analysis the review of tax savings you may qualify for and your pre-retirement and tentative retirement tax brackets.